What You’ll Learn 📊

 Local Historian Server (Docker): If you're running Docker locally, set the server to "https://localhost:8082" to connect to your local Historian server database.

-Once the address is set, additional configurations include:
+Once the address is configured, additional settings include:

 Status: After entering the Historian server IP and clicking Connect, green "OK" letters will appear if the connection to the database is successful.